Populate the Catalog

 This category is reserved as a "Catch-All" for files and/or data sets that are typically used for specialized purposes on the mainframe.
 They may be critical to the application or used for debugging, tracking and tracing purposes.

-The processing to create catalog entries for User-Defined uses generated JCL by default.
+The processing to create catalog entries for the Special Purpose Files uses generated JCL by default.
 If an override job is specified then JCL is not generated and the override job is submitted to the internal reader.
 Depending on the file specifications the generated JCL will use IEFBR14 or IDCAMS and the DEFINE function to create the catalog entry for a User-Defined file or data set.

 //ES128CJ1 JOB SIMOTIME,CLASS=1,MSGCLASS=0,NOTIFY=CSIP1